-If called to active duty, a student should present an original copy of his or her service orders to the Office of the Registrar.
-At that time, the student should inform the Registrar in writing one of the following two options he or she chooses:
+Students who are called to active duty during an academic term should contact the Office of the Registrar immediately to ensure that a timely course withdrawal or modification of the student's course schedule is processed.
+The student will need to present an original copy of his or her service orders to the Office of the Registrar.
+The student should inform the Registrar in writing one of the following two options he or she chooses after consulting with the instructors of their course(s):

 - 1. The student may elect to withdraw from Marian University and receive a 100% refund for tuition; or - 2.
-The student may choose to remain enrolled and receive the grade(s) and credit for the course(s) if more than half of the semester has elapsed at the time the student is called to active duty.
-In such a case, no refund is provided.
+If more than half of the term has elapsed, the student may choose to remain enrolled and receive the grade(s) and credit for the course(s) at the time the student is called to active duty.
+In such a case, the course will be considered complete and no refund is provided.